qradiolink/qradiolink/README.md

 - High sample rates, high FPS rates and high FFT sizes all affect the CPU performance adversely.
 On embedded platforms with low resources, you can disable the spectrum display completely using the FFT checkbox.
 The FPS value also sets the rate at which the S-meter and constellation display are updated, so reduce it to minimum usable values.
 If the controls menu is not visible, the S-meter display will not consume CPU resources.
 Similar for the Constellation display.
 - You can only transmit when you have selected a sample rate of 1 Msps (1000000).
 Other sample rates are for receiving only (except if you are using two different devices for receive and transmit).
 This is a hardware limitation on most devices because the transmit sample rate is fixed at 1 Msps to save CPU resources and most hardware cannot cope with two sample rates simultaneously.
 - Filter widths for reception and transmission of the analog modes (FM, SSB, AM) are configurable.
 To increase or decrease them, drag the margins of the filter box on the spectrum display.
 - VOIP uses [umurmur](https://github.com/umurmur/umurmur) as a server.
 A version known to work with qradiolink is mirrored at [qradiolink](https://github.com/qradiolink/umurmur)  You can use QRadioLink as a pure VOIP client without using the radio by selecting "Use PTT for VOIP".
 For radio over IP operation, you need to toggle "Forward radio" to send the digital or analog radio voice to the VOIP server and viceversa.
 Any voice packets coming from the server will be transmitted directly after transcoding in this case.
 Currently full duplex audio from more than one VOIP client at the same time is not supported.
 The **Mumble** application can now receive and talk to QRadioLink normally.
 You should enable **Push To Talk** in Mumble and maximize the network robustness settings.
-Text messages from Mumble are displayed inside the application, but no action is taken on them (yet).
+Text messages from Mumble are displayed inside the application, but no action is taken for channel-wide messages.
 Text messages can also be sent to the current Mumble channel.
+If remote control is enabled, private Mumble text messages will control the radio.
 The Mumble VOIP connection uses the Opus codec at a higher bitrate, so ensure the server can handle bitrates up to 50 kbit/s per client.
 - The VOIP username will be your callsign, plus a number of 4 random characters allowing you to use multiple clients on the same server.
 VOIP password is not yet supported.
 - Remote control via Mumble private text messages requires enabling remote control in settings, and using the Mumble client to send text messages to the QRadioLink username.
 Text messages sent to the channel will be ignored by the application.
 Authentication of user is not yet implemented.